Study-Program-Applied-Computer-Science/software-architecture-and-development-collablab/README.md

 Admins can manage user accounts and generate analytics reports.

-Features
+Key Features:

-✅ User Authentication & Authorization (Sign-up, Login, JWT-based authentication) ✅ Recipe Management (CRUD operations: Create, Read, Update, Delete recipes) ✅ Smart Pantry Management (ingredient search and suggestions) ✅ Analytics Dashboard (Admins can generate reports & track recipe views) ✅ User Management (Admins can view and delete users)
+User Authentication & Authorization (JWT-based)
+Recipe Management (CRUD operations)
+Smart Pantry Management (ingredient search and suggestions) Analytics Dashboard
+User Management
-✅ API Gateway for Centralized Microservices Communication ✅ Role-Based Access Control (RBAC) using JWT Tokens
+API Gateway for centralized microservices communication Role-Based Access Control (RBAC)

-Technologies Used
+Technologies Used:

-The system is built using the following technologies:

-Vue.js - Frontend (User Interface) ,
+Vue.js for the frontend
-Node.js & Express - Backend (API & Microservices) ,
+Node.js & Express for the backend
-MongoDB - Database (NoSQL) ,
+MongoDB for the database
-Axios - HTTP Requests ,
+Axios for HTTP requests
-Multer - Image Uploads ,
-Docker - Containerization ,
-JWT (JSON Web Token) - Authentication ,
+Docker for containerization
+JWT for authentication
-CORS - Secure API Communication ,
+CORS for secure API communication
-Swagger - API Documentation
+Swagger for API documentation

 🛠️ Microservices Architecture